beajorrin/DTC-Bioinformatic-Course/Readme.md

 ```

 >[!TIP]
 >- Your Linux home is **/home/you**.
-Keep course files under your Linux home for speed and fewer permission issues (avoid working inside /mnt/c/... when possible).
+Keep course files under your Linux home for speed and fewer permission issues..
 >- Paste in Windows Terminal with **Ctrl+V** (some Linux terminals use Ctrl+Shift+V).
 >- The prompt shows your active folder; ~ means your home directory.